Get the funding your startup needs to start out

 If you’re a Carolina student who has a promising idea for a startup, the 1789 Student Venture Fund can help you get your concept up and running – and help you make an impact faster than you may imagine.

 The 1789 Student Venture Fund provides Carolina students with critical seed funding to explore, test and launch commercial startups or social ventures at their earliest stages.
-This fund doesn’t involve competition, so students can apply without the pressure of outshining their fellow students via on-stage presentations or head-to-head pitch battles.
-Instead, this fund allows students to focus solely on growing their own idea, exploring how their venture can make the greatest human, social or economic impact possible.
+This fund allows students to focus solely on growing their own ideas, exploring how their venture can make the greatest human, social or economic impact possible.

 Jim Kitchen, the founder of 1789, is working with Innovate Carolina to bring this funding opportunity to students and help them use their ideas for ventures to make a positive impact on a local, national and global scale.
 Jim Kitchen is professor of the practice at the UNC Kenan-Flagler Business School and also serves as a mentor at Launch Chapel Hill.
 As an active angel investor and entrepreneurial mentor, Jim supports the growth of Triangle’s entrepreneurial community.
 His collaboration with Innovate Carolina on the 1789 Student Venture Fund is aimed at filling the early funding gap that many student entrepreneurs face when trying to launch a venture.

 ● Tuesday, March 2: Spring 2021 applications open

 ● Wednesday, March 10: Spring 2021 applications close at midnight

 Please check back in the future for new application dates.
 For more information, please email Kimi Yingling.

 SUPPORT THE PROGRAM